CityScrolls logo Explore Venice ›

 From Venice's first connection to the mainland with the nearly 4km (2.4mi) railway bridge completed in 1845, to the demolition of the homonymous church and the establishment of the current rationalist fascist design.

-The only station
+Venice’s only train station

 Unlike other European cities with multiple train stations, Venice's unique location within a lagoon has historically made rail travel difficult.